-The gel that is taken straight from the daggered-shape leaf is the best aloe gel for treating injuries.
+The gel that is taken straight from the daggered-shaped leaf is the best aloe gel for treating injuries.
 Any unused portion keeps in the refrigerator for a couple of days.
-Make an effort to avoid processed gel in containers that claim a percentage of aloe vera is good but is not a valid alternative.
+The gel sold in stores claims a percentage of aloe vera is good but is not a valid alternative.
 The gel straight from the plant works best.

 Growing Aloe Vera Plant

-Maintaining a healthy aloe vera plant healthy is as vital as using your plant for healing wounds.
-Aloe vera flourishes on lack of attention, but the tropical or subtropical indigenous cannot endure temperatures plentiful below 40 degrees F. Even the lightest of frost reduces the green plant to a blackened, discharge of dead flesh.
+Keeping your aloe vera plant healthy is as vital as using your plant for healing wounds.
+Aloe vera flourishes on lack of attention, but the tropical or subtropical indigenous cannot endure temperatures below 40 degrees F. Even the lightest frost reduces the green plant to a blackened discharge of dead flesh.
 A local nursery lined up a box of aloe vera plants for free because they were frostbitten.
 I took one and nursed it back to health.
 I planted it in an area that tucks it away from the frost.

 For the most part, the reports I have read say the plant thrives in a bright area without direct sunlight.
-It should rest in soil that is well-drained and porous—a sandy but coarse soil that’s not overly rich.
+The plant likes to rest in well-drained and porous—a sandy but coarse soil that’s not overly rich.

 Recommendations are to water the plant two times a month and once a week when the climate is warmer.
 My aloe vera gets watered more often during the summer because other plants, needing water, surround my aloe, and the plant is in direct sunlight.
-Keep in mind, poor drainage or overwatering is its worse enemies.
+Keep in mind, poor drainage or overwatering is its worse enemy.

-Aloe vera is not a succulent or cactus, but part of the lily family.
-Aloe vera flowers are so vibrant and a surprising addition to the foliage.
+Aloe vera is not a succulent or cactus but part of the lily family.
+Aloe vera flowers are a vibrant and surprising addition to the foliage.
 In March and April, you will see yellow flowers.
 Some even are known to sprout shades of orange, pink, red, gray, and white.
-The buds begin as a spike and progressively they get larger and lastly open.
+The buds begin as a spike, and progressively, they get larger and lastly open.
 The blooms last a good, long time.
 The beauty of the flowers is a wonder to witness.

-The flowers are favorites of hummingbirds.
+The aloe vera flowers are favorites of hummingbirds.
 If the plant is outside, listen and watch for the buzz of those lovely creatures.
-Simply keep in mind that aloe vera is not a difficult plant to grow, and follow these basic rules.

 - Make available plenty of area for the plant’s root ball to grow.
-Aloes are limitless growers, and having a large area growth is essential.
+Aloes are limitless growers and need a large area to grow.
 When repotting the plant, keep this rule in mind.
 The plant needs a growth area so the root ball can extend three to five times its size.

-- Fertilize the plants two times a month from April until the end of September, using a low-nitrogen fertilizer that is heavily watered down.
+- Fertilize the plants two times a month from April until the end of September, using a low-nitrogen fertilizer that is heavily diluted.

 - Various aloe vera plants propagate by producing offshoots from the side of the plant.
 They are called “pups.”
-Once a pup is completely developed, carefully separate it from its parent when the pup thoroughly develops.
+You gently separate it from its parent when the pup thoroughly develops.
 The pup needs a couple of days for the severed area to callous over.
 A dry, cool location that is not hot.
-Place the new plant in a pot with plenty of area in the pot to grow.
+Place the new plant in a pot with lots of room to grow.
 Sometimes the plant will grow roots right away.
-If that is the case pot the plant as an adult.
+If that is the case, you pot the plant as an adult.
 If there are no roots, avoid watering until the roots form.
 Misting every couple of days is fine.
 After the plant’s roots emerge, which takes about a month, and the plant has grown some, you can water it.

 Take Care of Your Plant

-There are limited plants like the aloe vera that are easy to grow and easy to use for medicinal functions.
-Just keep in mind, if you take care of your plant, it will help take care of you.
+There are a limited amount of plants like the aloe vera that are easy to grow and easy to use for medicinal functions.
+Just keep in mind, if you take care of your plant, it will take care of you.

 © 2018 Kenna McHugh